d3vilh/raspberry-gateway/xray/README.md

     * `Encryption`: for Shadowsocks use any encryption you like which starts with 2022.
 For example `2022-blake3-aes-256-gcm`
     * `Network`: `tcp,udp` or `tcp` for Shadowsocks
     * `Transmission`: `tcp`
-You can use Shadowsocks now, but it is better to continue with VLESS & XTLS-Reality configuration following step below.
+You can use Shadowsocks now, but it is better to continue with VLESS & XTLS-Reality configuration to bypass [Active probing](https://ensa.fi/active-probing/).
+Follow the steps below.

 Here how Shadowsocs Configuration looks like: